open/close all folders

 - The end of the Daredevil movie features a lengthy fight in the Kingpin's penthouse office.

-- After RoboCop spends the entire movie beating up street-level thugs, the final battle takes place in the top-level executive boardroom of OCP Headquarters.
-And yes, someone goes through the window.
+- The eponymous hero of RoboCop (1987) spends the entire movie beating up street-level thugs, the final battle takes place in the top-level executive boardroom of OCP Headquarters.
+And yes, the Corrupt Corporate Executive goes through the window.

-- Star Wars: Episode III, of course, has the confrontation of Mace Windu and his Jedi vs. Palpatine and Anakin take place in the Chancellor's office.
-Although surprisingly little expensive artwork is damaged in the fight, it does feature the easily-breakable window.
+- Star Wars Episode III: Revenge of the Sith, of course, has the confrontation of Mace Windu and his Jedi vs. Palpatine and Anakin take place in the Chancellor's office.
+Although surprisingly little expensive artwork is damaged in the fight, it does feature the easily-breakable window which Mace is blown through in a display of UNLIMITED POWER by Palpatine.

 - The final battle in Kick-Ass involves the titular hero and Hit-Girl taking on the mob boss and his son in the top floor of their office building penthouse.